xtreegpt/ip-address-check/README.md

 # ip-address-check
-Check IP Local IP Address
+Check Local IP Address and email if it has changedcle